wpswings/woo-gift-cards-lite/readme.txt

-=== Ultimate Gift Cards For WooCommerce ===
+=== Ultimate Gift Cards for WooCommerce - Create, Redeem & Manage Digital Gift Certificates with Pre-defined coupon codes ===
 Contributors: MakeWebBetter
 Donate link:  https://makewebbetter.com/
 Tags: gift card, gift certificates, woocommerce gift cards, gift voucher, gift cards, gift, certificate Requires at least: 5.0
 Tested up to: 5.8
 WC requires at least: 4.0.0
-WC tested up to: 5.5
+WC tested up to: 5.7.1
-Stable tag: 2.1.3
+Stable tag: 2.2.0
 Requires PHP: 5.6
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create and sell gift cards to your customers to attract more sales and multiply your revenue at your WooCommerce store
+Create, sell and manage WooCommerce gift cards to attract more sales and multiply your revenue at your online store.

 == Description ==

-**SELL GIFT CARD ON WORDPRESS WEBSITE WITH ONE OF THE HIGHEST RATED PLUGIN**
+**SELL GIFT CARDS ON WORDPRESS WEBSITE WITH ONE OF THE HIGHEST-RATED PLUGIN.
+GET WOOCOMMERCE GIFT CARDS TO CREATE, REDEEM AND MANAGE DIGITAL GIFT CARD COUPONS.
+CUSTOMIZE GIFT CARDS, USE PREDEFINED TEMPLATES, SHARE GIFT VOUCHERS VIA EMAIL OR DOWNLOAD IT AS PDF**

 Ultimate WooCommerce Gift Cards plugin allows merchants to create, sell, and manage gift cards at their WooCommerce store.
 Customers can purchase these gift cards and send them to anyone by email.
 The recipient can use this card to make purchases at your store and he/she can also recharge/redeem these cards at your online or retail store.